google/lovefield/docs/dd/00_intro.md

 ### 0.4 Use of Closure Library/Compiler

 Lovefield is developed using Closure Library, mainly because the original developers are more familiar with it.
+Similar reason for choosing JUnit as the test infrastructure.
 Since Lovefield is designed to be used cross-browser and cross-framework, it has to ship with all its dependencies.
 Therefore usage of Closure library is consciously limited to the smallest possible set so that size of the shipped library can be smaller.

-Codebase of Lovefield is checked by Closure compiler with very strict options.
+Lovefield's codebase is checked by Closure compiler with very strict options.
-The compilation structure is not ported to GitHub yet, and needs development.

-Closure testing infrastructure uses JSUnit, which is sort of obsolete.
-Due to the massive number of existing unit tests, the plan is to write Karma plugins to support JSUnit tests.

 ### 0.5 Components of Lovefield